aquaproj/aquaproj.github.io/docs/trouble-shooting.md

 The workaround is to execute the tool directly by executing `aqua which X` and getting the absolute path.

 For example, when we tried [LunarVim](https://www.lunarvim.org/) we faced the issue that LunarVim didn't start.
-The issue occured as we managed NeoVim with aqua.
+The issue occurred as we managed NeoVim with aqua.
 LunarVim executed NeoVim as the following.

 ```sh